ndv87/spark-acid/README.md

 Spark version: 3.3.2
 Scala version: 2.13

+If works with iceberg SparkSessionCatalog then pass to spark-submit --conf spark.driver.extraClassPath=hive-exec-3.1.3.jar,...

 A Datasource on top of Spark Datasource V1 APIs, that provides Spark support for [Hive ACID transactions](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions).

 This datasource provides the capability to work with Hive ACID V2 tables, both Full ACID tables as well as Insert-Only tables.